petergithub/notes/01Technology/docker/dockerNotes.md

 # prunes images, containers, and networks.
 Volumes are not pruned by default, and you must specify the --volumes flag for docker system prune to prune volumes.
 docker system prune --filter "until=24h"

+# Clean up Docker (this is aggressive, so use with caution)
+docker system prune -a

 # crontab
 1 1 1,15 * * docker exec jenkins-docker sh -c 'echo "--- Cleanup Start: $(date) ---" && docker system prune -a -f --filter "until=24h" && echo "--- Cleanup End: $(    date) ---"' >> /tmp/docker_image_cleanup.log 2>&1